oguzhan-gun/robokeeper-stereo-vision/README.md

 ## Disclaimer

 This repository is intended to showcase the project's objectives, methodology, and demonstration results.
-Certain implementation details, source code, algorithms, and supporting resources have been intentionally omitted and are not publicly available.
+Source code, implementation details, algorithms, and supporting resources have been intentionally omitted and are not publicly available.